fraktalio/fstore-sql/README.md

 - `event-streaming` to concurrently coordinate read over a stream of messages from multiple consumer instances
     - Support real-time concurrent consumers to project events to view/query models

 Every decider/entity stream of events is an independent **partition**.
-The events within a partition are ordered. **There is no ordering guarantee across different partitions**.
+The events within a partition are ordered.
+There is no ordering guarantee across different partitions.

+**The API:**

 | SQL function / API                |    event-sourcing    |   event-streaming   |                                                                                                           description |
 |:----------------------------------|:--------------------:|:-------------------:|----------------------------------------------------------------------------------------------------------------------:|